asynchronous-flows/asyncflows/README.md

 # Examples

 The examples default to llama3, and assume [ollama](https://ollama.com/) is running locally.
-To use a different model or provider, see [Swapping out the Language Model](#swapping-out-the-language-model).
+To use a different model or provider, see [Using Any Language Model](#using-any-language-model).

 ## De Bono's Six Thinking Hats